quarkiverse/quarkus-operator-sdk/samples/joke/README.md

 4. Install your operator via OLM

 OLM deploys operators via [subscriptions](https://olm.operatorframework.io/docs/tasks/install-operator-with-olm/#install-your-operator).
+Creating a  `Subscription` will trigger the operator deployment.
 You can simply create the `Subscription` resource that contains the operator name and channel to install by running the following command:

 ```shell
 cat <<EOF | kubectl create -f -